Physical Fitness Assessment

 The physical fitness assessment tests your ability to handle basic strenuous tasks that police officers perform as part of their duties.

 We strongly urge you to train and prepare for this testing, making sure you can reach the minimum requirements before you apply to join Tasmania Police.
+For basic programs to assist with your fitness please click here.

 You will be required to provide photo ID and sign an indemnity form prior to commencing the assessment to confirm that you are fit and well to participate, and that you are not suffering any injury.